-The Academic Reading Center (ARC) will be accessible in-person in LRC 215 or online throughout the fall session.
+The Academic Reading Center (ARC) will be accessible only online at the beginning of the spring session until further notice.
 Please access your reading lab course in Canvas and read the announcement for directions.
-Please email your reading lab professor at any time, and you may also utilize Zoom to speak directly with a Reading instructor Monday through Thursday from 9 am - 3 pm for your academic support and tutoring needs.
+Please email your reading lab professor at any time, and you may also visit our virtual front desk using Zoom (the Zoom link is available in Canvas) to speak directly with a Reading instructor Monday through Wednesday from 9 am - 3 pm, and Thursday from 9 am - 12 noon for your academic support and tutoring needs.

 Register for ENG 343NC

 ENG 343NC (does not show on transcripts) is a free, 0 unit class created specifically to provide students with academic reading and study skills refinement.
 This is an open-entry/open-exit course that allows students to either drop in for assistance with particular concerns or to develop more broad plans for continual progression over the semester (no minimum/maximum number of visits.)
 This course is distinct from TU 300 because you will work independently under the guidance of a professor at the Academic Reading Center (in-person in LRC 215, or online via email or Zoom) for academic reading support that includes:

 - Understanding, organizing, and assimilating college reading assignments in any subject

 - Practicing study skills strategies such as annotation, mapping and Cornell note-taking

 - Utilizing effective memory and test taking strategies

 Spring 2022 Ticket numbers: 12740, 12750, 13100, 13800

 ENG 332 - a lab class for ESL students

 This lab class is designed to help improve spelling, reading, comprehension, reading rate, vocabulary, or study skills at your own pace independent of formal class structure.